icedt89/EAVDotNet/README.md

 ## Info

-This project is no longer actively maintained by me.
-Feel free to fork, bugfix, extend, use or whatever.
+This project is no longer actively maintained by me!
+Some features may be incomplete and/or buggy.

+Feel free to fork, bugfix, extend and use it.

 ## Features